ShreyaKrishnarth/ShreyaKrishnarth/#2 - Pizza Runner with SQL/README.md

 ## Support

-If you have any doubts, queries or, suggestions then, please connect with me on [LinkedIn].
+If you have any doubts, queries or, suggestions then, please connect with me on [LinkedIn].https://www.linkedin.com/in/shreya-krishnarth/

-Do ⭐ the repository, if it inspired you, gave you ideas of your own or helped you in any way !!